When you think you have a patented idea, before you begin the patent process, you should answer these few questions:

 1. Brainstorm terms to describe the invention.

-4. Retrieve U.S. patent documents with the CPC classification you selected in the PatFT (Patents Full-Text and Image) database.
-Review and narrow down the most relevant patents publications by initially focusing on the front page information of abstract and representative drawings.
+4. Retrieve and review U.S. patent documents using CPC classification in the PatFT (Patents Full-Text and Image) database.
+Review and narrow down the most relevant patents publications by initially focusing on the front page information of abstract and representative drawings, jotting down the numbers of patents that are similar to yours.

-6. Retrieve U.S. published patent applications with the CPC classification you selected in Step 3 in the AppFT (Applications Full-Text and Image) database.
+6. Retrieve and review U.S. published patent applications using CPC classification in the AppFT (Applications Full-Text and Image) database.
 Use the same search approach used in Step 4 of first narrowing down your results to the most relevant patent applications by studying the abstract and representative drawings of each on its front page.
 Then examine the selected published patent applications closely, paying close attendion to the additional drawings pages, the specifications and especially the claims.

 Information found at - https://www.uspto.gov/products/library/ptdl/services/step7.jsp